karansahi001/crypto/README.md

 A website built with Typescript Reactjs to check real-time prices of Crypto currencies along with some additional info such as 24h price change, Market cap etc. <br /><br />

-I used React Chartjs to show the crypto prices in the form of a line chart.
-A crypto API is used to display the real-time crypto data.<br/> <br/>
 This is my first Typescript with Reactjs project.
 I used to think that typescript is not worth learning, but now I just LOVE typescript and gonna use it in every project. <br/>

 ## 💻 Live Demon Link:
 https://icrypto-track.netlify.app/

 <br>

+# More About the Project:

+This is a crypto tracker website built using React Typescript.
+React Chartjs is used to show the crypto prices in the form of a line chart.
+The data about the crypto prices is fetched from a free crypto API. <br/> <br/>

 ## 👨‍💻 Tech Stack used: